FAQ DIVERSITEC

 DIVERSITEC funds comprehensive organisational development projects in the area of diversity, equality and inclusion (DEI) that require a higher level of resources and implementation effort.
 Micro-enterprises (fewer than 10 employees) usually have different needs and a more limited resource base than larger companies.
 For this target group, the Diversity Cheque is the optimal option: it provides a low‑threshold, practical entry point for taking the first steps toward diversity and inclusion.

-• Professional competence: Knowledge of diversity, gender and intersectionality; knowledge of how to analyse inequalities and their causes
+• Professional competence: Knowledge about diversity, gender and intersectionality; understanding of inequalities and their causes

-• Methodological competence: skills in transforming inequalities, resolving conflicts that can arise in the collaboration of diverse groups, and utilising the potential of diverse teams
+• Methodological competence: Skills to transform inequalities, resolve conflicts that may arise in diverse teams, and leverage the potential of diverse groups

-• Social competence: ability to shape and transform social interactions and processes in such a way that they promote equal opportunities and inclusion.
+• Social competence: Ability to shape and transform social interactions and processes to promote equal opportunities and inclusion

-• The BMIMI initiative Diversitec – Leading Innovation primarily presents relevant networks from the FTI sector at www.diversitec.at (in German) that have potentially suitable individuals and can provide a starting point for the search for external experts with DEI expertise.
-In addition, an online search for ‘Diversity Beratung + Bundesland’ (Diversity Consulting + Federal State) is possible.
+The BMIMI initiative Diversitec – Leading Innovation presents relevant networks from the RTI sector at www.diversitec.at.
+These networks include potentially suitable persons and serve as a starting point when searching for external experts with DEI expertise.
+In addition, you can search online for “Diversity Consulting + [Federal State]”.

-When you carry out a DIVERSITEC project, all employees benefit from the implementation of these improvements.
+If you implement a DIVERSITEC project, all employees can benefit from these organisational improvements.
 You increase employee satisfaction and reduce staff turnover.
-You benefit from better research results thanks to diverse teams and increase your innovation and competitiveness.
+You benefit from better research results due to diverse teams and increase your innovation and competitiveness.

 Examples: